shalevwiden/WebsiteProgrammingProject/README.md

 This project uses python to automate the creation of a basic website, in sort using it to link a variety of created csvs and md files in a variety of subfolders onto the website.
 Such as a 50 row and column markdown table in a markdown file or a 50 row and column csv file in a csv file.
 As a result, I can regenerate the entire website in seconds with the footer on the top, for example, or with diferent H1s, titles, or links.

-See the website on github pages here:
+See the website on github pages here: websitelink

 I automated the creation of the markdown and csv files from a previous project, which is on my github as `markdowntable_andcsv_creator`.